Expert Determination is

 |Damages covered by insurance||Yes, if claim is covered||Yes, if claim is covered||Yes, if claim is covered|

-Get Your Expert Determination Setup Guide
+Get the Expert Determination Clause

 Why Use an Expert Determination Administrator such as Smarter Contract?